microsoft/FabricRTIWorkshop/docs/workshop.md

 ![alt text](assets/fabrta45.png)

 <div class="info" data-title="Note">

-> Repeat all the steps in the Data pipeline creation for the Customer, SalesOrderHeader and SalesOrderDetail.
+> Repeat all the steps for the **Customer**, **SalesOrderHeader** and **SalesOrderDetail** tables.
-> Pay attention that the SalesOrderDetail mapping requires you to map money type from SQL to the decimal data type in KQL.
+> Duplicate the Copy Data pipeline activity per table and change the Source & Destination accordingly.
+> Notice how the Copy Activity Mapping for the **SalesOrderDetail** automatically maps sql data type `money` to `decimal` data type in KQL.
+You can see this by clicking Import schemas under the Mapping tab of the Copy Data activity.
+> Also, you can right-click and deactivate the `Address` table Copy Data activity and **Run the pipeline twice** for the additional 3 Copy Data activities (one per table).
+They will run in parrallel.
 </div>

 ![alt text](assets/fabrta46.png)

-# RTA Dashboard
+# Real-Time Dashboard
-We will build a real time dashboard to visualize the streaming data.
+We will build a real-time dashboard to visualize the streaming data.
 It will be refreshed every 30 seconds.
 ![alt text](assets/dashboard.png)

 Go to your Fabric Workspace and click on New - More options
 ![alt text](assets/fabrta47.png)

-Scroll down and choose Real Time Dashboard
+Scroll down and choose Real-Time Dashboard
 ![alt text](assets/fabrta48.png)
 Name it "RTA Dashboard"
 ![alt text](assets/fabrta49.png)